Omarkhaled711/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: a script that creates a directory named my_first_directory in the /tmp/ directory.
 7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory
 8-firstdelete: Delete the file betty in /tmp/my_first_directory
 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory.
+10-back: A script that changes the working directory to the previous one.